iKarmaaa123/terraform-mongodb-devops-project/README.md

   }
 }
 ```
-A database user with read and write access to the specific database is created.
+- A database user with read and write access to the specific database is created.
 The password is generated securely and associated with the project.

-Database Password:
+<h4> Database Password </h4>
 ```hcl
 resource "random_password" "db-user-password" {
   length           = 16